Krisztina Hohn

-Krisztina Hohn (born June 16, 1972 in Komló, Hungary) is a Hungarian politician of the New Start (Hungary).
+Krisztina Hohn (born 16 June 1972 in Komló, Hungary) is a Hungarian politician of the New Start (Hungary).
 She has served as the mayor of Mánfa from 2006 to 2018.
-She currently serves as a member of parliament in the National Assembly of Hungary since 2018.
-She serves as the Vice-Chairman of the Parliamentary Committee on Budgets.
+She served as a member of parliament in the National Assembly of Hungary from 2018 to 2022.
+She functioned as the vice-chairman of the Parliamentary Committee on Budgets.
 In the 2018 parliamentary elections in Hungary, he represented the 2nd OEVK of Baranya County.
-Krisztina replaced György Gémesi.
+Krisztina Hohn replaced György Gémesi.